 - Term life insurance – think of this like car insurance that you buy every 6 months.
 You buy life insurance to cover a pre-defined period of your life (term) and your beneficiary gets paid if you die during that period of time.
+In some instances, you can even get term life insurance without the exam associated with typical insurance policies.
 The terms usually come in longer periods compared to car insurance – 10, 20 years etc. You pay a set premium during the “term” depending on your likelihood of dying (age, sex, health condition, smoking, alcohol etc.) and if you have the good fortune to not die during the term, you have the option to purchase another policy by the end of the term.
 Simple, right?

 - Whole life insurance – also referred to as “permanent” life insurance, whole life insurance covers you for the rest of your life, hence “whole” life.
 Unless you know something I don’t, you will die.
 When you do, your beneficiary WILL receive a payout.
 In addition to the guaranteed payout, whole life insurance policies set aside a portion of your premium into an investment account that grows tax-free – a type of forced savings plan like social security.
 There are many derivatives of whole life such as universal life, variable life, and universal variable life.
 For now, just think of them all as whole life.

 Why you should NOT buy whole life insurance

 After you read the above descriptions, you may come to the conclusion that whole life insurance sounds like the sweeter deal - not only does your beneficiary get a guaranteed payout, they'll also invest your money and help it grow.
 You would be WRONG, for the following reasons: